Table of Contents

 SBA Loan Requirements

-To qualify for an SBA loan, businesses must meet specific criteria and provide comprehensive documentation to show their creditworthiness and ability to repay the loan.
+To get an SBA loan for a small business, companies must meet specific criteria and provide comprehensive documentation to show their creditworthiness and ability to repay the loan.
 The requirements are:

 • Business size: The business must meet the SBA’s size standards, which vary by industry and are typically defined by the number of employees or average annual receipts.
 The SBA generally considers a small business to be independently owned and operated and not dominant in its field.